NAVRockClimber/NAVRockClimber.github.io/_posts/2020-12-09-deploy-docker-environment.md

 *Notes:*

-1) In the environment section I told you the matrix strategy needs manual adjustment.
+In the environment section I told you the matrix strategy needs manual adjustment.
 After completing this blog entry I discovered that you can [generate a matrix via code](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#multi-job-configuration).

-2) As of the date of publishing the deployed work items are currently not displayed on the deployments.